 Restore pictures to a previous state.
-The state to which pictures are restored varies with the option selected in the [Save] category of the [Options] dialog (\(\times\)"[Save]", page 248).
+The state to which pictures are restored varies with the option selected in the [Save] category of the options dialog ($\ 262,\ 262,\ 278$).

-- If [Save adjustments to an adjustments (sidecar) file] is selected, the sidecar files for the selected pictures will be deleted and any adjustments or metadata saved to the sidecar files will be discarded. - If [Save adjustments to the original image file] is selected, the pictures will be restored to the state in which they were last saved in NX Studio.
+- If [Save adjustments, labels, and ratings to an adjustments (sidecar) file] is selected, the sidecar files for the selected pictures will be deleted and any adjustments or metadata saved to the sidecar files will be discarded. - If [Save adjustments, labels, and ratings to the original image file] is selected, the pictures will be restored to the state in which they were last saved in NX Studio.